FraserThompson/DoctorPricerScrapers/README.md

 ### Backups

+# Prod

+The scripts in `./_ops` are for fiddling with the remote server.
+To trigger a backup on the remote of the live data run `./_ops/backup.sh`.

+To get the latest backup you just made so you can use it locally run `./_ops/backup_get.sh`.

+# Dev

 To backup run `docker-compose -f docker-compose.extra.yml run backup` and it'll backup to `./backups` in a file called backup.

 To restore run `docker-compose -f docker-compose.extra.yml run restore` and it'll restore `./backups/backup`.

+DEV GOTCHA: In dev the password is `password123` so you might to prepend these commands with `PGPASSWORD=password123`

 ### Accessing the admin backend